Paymentsense lets SMEs all over the UK accept a range of card payments. But does it make sense for your business?

 Paymentsense provides several types of card (PDQ) machines, that allow you to accept card and mobile wallet payments at your bricks and mortar business.

-Paymentsense keeps pretty quiet about its rates for card machine rental.
-Costs will vary depending on the type and number of devices you’re after.
+Paymentsense keeps pretty quiet about its PDQ rental costs.
+Fees will vary depending on the type and number of devices you’re after.
 We don’t have these figures, but industry standards say you can expect to pay around £20 to £30 per machine, per month.

 Face-to-face payments with Paymentsense will also incur a transaction fee of between 0.75% and 0.96% per sale, with credit card payments costing slightly more to accept than debit cards.